To learn more about MBCI’s roofing systems speak with one of our experts.

 by Randy Tweedt

 Roofs on buildings of all types are prone to damage, wear, deterioration, or leaks.
 When this happens, it leaves the owner wondering whether to address the problem through repair or replace the entire roof.
 How to decide?
-There are a number of key considerations:
+There are several key considerations:

 Different roofing materials require different construction methods, and range in suitability for various types of building conditions.
-Low-slope roofs commonly feature either asphalt/bituminous roofing, polymer-based membranes or metal roofing.
-Each of these roofing types has its own procedures, materials and costs associated with identifying and repairing a leak.
-Steeper-sloped roofs can feature asphalt shingles or metal roof panels.
-These have various life-span expectations (metal lasts much longer, for example) and different ways to identify issues.
 Understanding the existing roofing type is fundamental in deciding on the best course of action.

 Regardless of the roofing type, there may be a warranty in effect that requires any inspection and repair work to be performed by someone certified or approved by the roofing manufacturer.
-Otherwise, undertaking an independent repair may render the warranty null and void.
-Hence, before anyone does any work on the roof, contact the manufacturer and confirm the applicability (or not) of a warranty.
-At this time, you can also evaluate any other options or conditions for a repair.
-The advantage of a warranty is that there should be little, if any, cost to the owner to repair the roof as long as the work is done according to the warranty terms.
+Having an independent repair on a roof that is still under warranty may render the warranty null and void.
+Before anyone does any work on the roof, contact the manufacturer, and confirm the applicability (or not) of a warranty.
+Understanding if the roof is under warranty will allow you to evaluate any other options or conditions for a repair.
+The advantage of a warranty is that there should be little, if any, cost to the owner to repair the roof if the work is done according to the warranty terms.
 Without a warranty in effect, it’s entirely up to the owner to decide whether to repair or replace the roof.

 If the current owner is the original owner of the building, the roof age should be easy to determine.
-But what if this is a pre-owned building?
-It is often beneficial to determine how old the roofing is so you can understand any potential service-life trade-off.
-This will play directly into the cost-efficiency of a repair versus a replacement.
+But what if this is a used building?
+The age of the roof will play directly into the cost-efficiency of a repair versus a replacement.
 If the roof is near the end of its service life, then a repair might not make sense if a full replacement is imminent anyway.
-If the roof is fairly new, then the question of how long a repair may last is important.
-Will it need to be repeated again before the roof is ready for replacement, and if so, at what cost?
+If the roof is new, then the question of how long a repair may last is important.
+Will it need to be repeated before the roof is ready for replacement, and if so, at what cost?

 Is it really the roofing that’s a problem?
 Could it be something related—such as edge flashing or seals around a roof penetration (i.e. a chimney, pipe, or rooftop equipment connection)?
 If the damage is in isolated areas, a simple repair or flashing replacement may be the easiest solution.
 If the condition is more widespread, however, then a replacement may be more logical to address the larger area(s) affected.